 “…munched on by insects and exposed to microbial bugs in the soil, invading species released 2.5 times the carbon dioxide from the soil into the atmosphere, compared to natives.
 Lincoln University researcher Dr Lauren Waller said the exotic plants interact very differently with the animal and soil microbes around them.
 The difference in carbon release was thought to stem from the introduced plants’ ‘higher-quality and quantity’ leaves.
 ‘These were more palatable to insect herbivores, and sped up rates of decomposition by soil microorganisms such as bacteria and fungi,’ she said.” – Stuff, 2020

 The project was run by Uru Rākau, a business unit within the Ministry for Primary Industries.
-Their mandate was to work with the Department of Conservation (DOC), Crown Research Institute for forestry (SCION), regional and district councils, and organisations such as the QEII Trust to deliver optimal outcomes at regional and local levels.
+Their mandate was to work with the Department of Conservation (DOC), Crown Research Institute for forestry (SCION), regional and district councils, and organisations such as the QEII Trust.
 To maximise biodiversity goals and/or provide high-value ecosystem services, they offered landowners up to 3 times more (up to $4,000/ha) to plant native forestry than exotic plantation trees ($1,500/ha).
-But in reality, reinstating native forests cost 10 to 1,000 times more than exotic forestry.
+But planting native forests costs 10 – 1,000 times more than planting exotic forests.

-Natives grow slowly so they don’t return as fast a profit as exotic plantation, even though they permanently lock away carbon in the soils as well as trees.
-But these benefits weren’t considered under the Emissions Trading Scheme (ETS).
-In fact just the stumps and roots of an already harvested radiata pine forest bring in more revenue than an intact native forest of the same age (Fig. 2).
-The end result is that opportunities to regenerate natives forests were and still are often sacrificed to plantation forestry.
+Natives grow slowly, but they permanently lock away carbon in the soils as well as trees.
+This isn’t considered under the Emissions Trading Scheme (ETS).
+In fact, just the stumps and roots of an already harvested radiata pine forest in Canterbury makes more money is more valuable than an intact native forest of the same age (Fig. 2).

-The co-benefits of restoring biodiversity and the critical life-supporting ecosystem services they provide are still ignored under the ETS.
-While plantation forestry is turning a quick profit, it’s not ‘forest restoration’.
-This fixation on making money quickly is putting the climate at risk (Fig. 1).
+Opportunities to regenerate natives forests were and still are being sacrificed to plantation forestry, the co-benefits of restoring biodiversity and the critical life-supporting ecosystem services they provide, ignored under the ETS.
+Planting pines is not ‘forest restoration’.
+It’s an industrial-scale monoculture crop that’s putting the climate at risk (Fig. 1).

 Exotic forestry: the real costs and risks

-No detailed budget analysis was ever undertaken as to the viability of the OBT.
+No detailed budget analysis was ever undertaken as to the viability of the one billion trees project.
 This is because there were (and still are) complex fiscal, accounting, and design implications in terms of the location, scale, and purposes of tree planting, and the uncertain future of carbon prices under the Emissions Trading Scheme.
 The value of harvested forestry also is uncertain, given the Bonn Challenge to restore 350 million hectares globally by 2030 will likely result in a global oversupply of plantation forest products in coming decades.
 One option, to burn it for biofuel, capture the CO2 emitted and stored underground (known as BECCs) raises major concerns.

 The carbon cost